Sources of capital growth: Data sources

 \section{Data sources}

 }

-All our data are drawn from \href{https://wid.world/document/distributional-national-accounts-guidelines-2020-concepts-and-methods-used-in-the-world-inequality-database/}{Distributional National Accounts (DINA)} from the free online database \href{wid.world.com}{World Inequality Database (WID)}.
+All our data are drawn from the free website \href{wid.world.com}{World Inequality Database wid.world.com (WID)}.
 This source collates data from national accounts and tax data of 105 countries in constant currency units, and adjusts them where needed to conform to current standards of the System of National Accounts (SNA) published by the United Nations.
 We show results for the 92 of those countries which report both factors, net saving and market-value capital, needed for deriving the thrift indexes.
 WID's source for these data is national accounts.

 Net saving $S_{net}$ and market-value $K$ are taken from net national saving (msavin) and market-value Capital Wealth (mnweal) respectively.
 GDP, which we use only for weighting purposes in Figs. \ref{fig-s_c_theta_plots} and \ref{fig-si_plots}, is reproduced from GDP (mgdpro).